TPG (TPG)

 10. Balance Sheet Assessment

-TPG reported $1.08 billion of cash and $1.79 billion of debt on its balance sheet in the most recent quarter.
+TPG reported $808 million of cash and $1.28 billion of debt on its balance sheet in the most recent quarter.

 As investors in high-quality companies, we primarily focus on whether a company’s profits can support its debt.

 We were impressed by how significantly TPG blew past analysts’ revenue expectations this quarter.
 We were also glad its AUM outperformed Wall Street’s estimates.
-On the other hand, fee-related earnings just met expectations.
-Zooming out, we think this quarter was solid.
-The market seemed to be hoping for more, and the stock traded down 1.1% to $54.25 immediately following the results.
+On the other hand, its EPS missed and its fee-related earnings fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock remained flat at $56.26 immediately following the results.

 12. Is Now The Time To Buy TPG?